tjrehdrms123/excel-to-prisma/readme.md

 When linking to a parent table in a one to many relationship, you would write:

+The oneToManyCreate method is executing the oneToOneOrManyConnect method

 ```js
 await excelToPrisma.oneToManyCreate({
   name: "post",